Parents' 10 least useful baby products

 Don’t waste money on baby products you won’t use.
 Read our list to find out which products parents think they could actually do without.

-We wanted to find out which are the worst offenders, so we asked 2,000 parents with children under the age of five about baby products they’d bought but hadn't found useful.
+We wanted to find out which are the worst offenders, so we asked 1,046 parents with children under the age of five about baby products they’d bought or been given but hadn’t found useful.
 That way, you can think twice before buying the same items.

 Of course, some parents do find these products useful, but it’s worth carefully considering whether or not they are right for you before you buy.